 Data comprised results of soil analyses - Olsen for P, ammonium nitrate extraction for K and Mg and 2.5:1 water:soil for pH.
 The amount and breakdown of data varied among participants.
 Data provided by some participants derived from several tens of thousands of samples, those from others derived from a few hundred samples.
 Some provided data that could be broken down by arable and grass.
 Some provided individual sample data, others aggregated data.
-Where they could be identified, data from gardens, amenity grass, Christmas trees, top fruit and horse paddocks were excluded from the collation.
-Datasets were constructed for current year UK data and for data broken down into grass and arable.
+Datasets were constructed for current year UK data and for data broken down into grass and arable where this was possible.
+Where they could be identified, data from Christmas trees, top fruit, coppice and forage maize after grass were excluded from the arable dataset.
+Data for amenity grass of all kinds were excluded from the grassland dataset.
 Data from every participant were allocated to the various datasets to the greatest extent possible.
-Consequently, sample record numbers vary among datasets and the sums of grass and arable sample records do not equal the UK total.
+Consequently, sample record numbers vary among datasets and the sums of identifiable grass and arable sample records do not equal the total number for all samples.